odama626/pocketbase-schema/readme.md

 ### Optional Configuration Fields

-- `schema.outputPath`: Path to save the generated schema JSON.
 - `collections.outputPath`: Path to save the generated collections JSON.
 - `types.outputPath`: Path to save the generated TypeScript definitions.